alexile/neura/packages/neura/README.md

 # neura

-Neura is the fast and customizable neural network for JavaScript
+Neura is a fast, simple and customizable neural network for JavaScript

 ### Requirements:
 Node.js 4.2+